adamhl8/astro-validate-env/README.md

 - If your entry file has a different name/path, use the `entryFilePath` option.

+> [!IMPORTANT]
+> If this integration does not work with your server adapter, please open an issue.

 The injected code looks exactly like this:

 ```js